Summary

 Explain

-The teacher reads the poem aloud and asks partners to share their contextually-derived definitions of words in the poem as each line is read.
-The student pairs then work together to highlight phrases they perceive as either positive or negative.
+The teacher reads the poem aloud and asks partners to share their contextually derived definitions of words in the poem as each line is read.
+The students then work together in pairs to highlight phrases they perceive as either positive or negative.
 They complete a T-Chart activity using the highlighted phrases and draw a conclusion about the author's perspective regarding the Statue of Liberty and immigration.

 Extend